yceruto/symfony-ddd-skeleton/README.md

 APP_CONTEXT=site symfony server:start --dir=[project folder path]/links/site
 ```

-To check if each server is running, you can go to [localhost:7080](http://localhost:7080).
+To verify that each server is running, you can navigate to the appropriate URL in your web browser [localhost:7080](http://localhost:7080).

 ### Production and vhosts

-Set the environment variable `APP_CONTEXT` for each vhost config in your production server and development machine if preferred:
+In order to run multiple kernel contexts in a production environment or development environment, you will need to set the
+environment variable `APP_CONTEXT` for each virtual host configuration.
+This can be done by modifying the appropriate
+configuration files on your production server or development machine, depending on your preference:

     <VirtualHost admin.company.com:80>
         # ...